• Skip to primary navigation

 2. Make an RFM analysis when customers stop buying

-In the first step, you analyze your sales data and identify some possible reasons why you have the decrease in sales.
+In the first step, you analyze your sales data and identify some possible reasons you have decreased sales.
 Now, you will also need to analyze the behavior of your customers.

 The best tool for this purpose is RFM analysis.
-RFM analysis is a technique used to determine quantitatively which customers are the best ones.
+RFM analysis is a technique used to determine which customers are the best ones quantitatively.
 You can do this by just monitoring your customers:

 • How recently a customer has purchased something from your business (recency),